 Amanda generally focuses on specific problems /patterns or life changes.
+However issues with a broader and general focus may also need to be considered for the wellness of the client.

 The Bachelor of Counselling provides a comprehensive grounding in counselling frameworks and skills, ethical practice and cultural diversity.